ESA Aquatic Ecology Section

 Washington, DC 20006

 In some years, the Aquatic Ecology Section also makes an award for the best talk in aquatic ecology presented at the annual ESA meeting by a student in the Aquatic Section.
 The competition is coordinated with the Buell Award (awarded by the Society), so applicants must be eligible for (and signed up for) the Buell Award.
 The officers of the Aquatic Section will serve as the awards committee.
 They will use the Buell evaluations as the basis for their decision.
 The recipient will receive a $300 award from the Section.

 The deadline to apply for the Buell Award is March 1, 2014.

 Everyone in the section is strongly encouraged to volunteer as a judge for the Buell-Braun competitions.
 Because our section will be using the evaluations conducted by the Buell judges, it's imperative that the Section provides additional judges.
 In the past, ESA has had a hard time obtaining sufficient numbers of judges for the aquatic talks.
 If we cannot increase the participation of our members, we will be unable to continue to offer the Section award, so please sign up.
 Please contact the Chair of the Buell-Braun Committee if you are interested in being a judge for the Buell-Braun competition.

 The Aquatic Ecology Section gives a limited number of travel awards to students to offset expenses associated with attending the ESA Annual meeting.
 Student must be presenting a talk or poster.
 Travel awards are $300 and will be awarded on a lottery basis.
-Applications (abstract + letter of intent) should be submitted by email with the subject line "Travel Award_ApplicantLastName" to the Section Secretary, Tessa Francis, tessa at uw dot edu no later than June 1, 2013.
+Applications (abstract + letter of intent) should be submitted by email with the subject line "Travel Award_ApplicantLastName" to the Section Secretary, Stuart Jones, sjones20 at nd dot edu no later than June 1, 2014.
 Requests should be sent in a separate email from other correspondences.